yaser11138/Text2Html/README.md

 # Text2Html
 hi and welcome to my project
-this is my first project that i make it with django
+this is my first project that i made with django

 -how to use it
 you can use this website easily you just have to sign up and create account then you can convert your text into html instantly